BitcoinDesign/Guide/guide/payments/request.md

 # Requesting bitcoin

 To request bitcoin, the receiver must provide the sender with a payment request.
-Several payment request formats are available, both with Bitcoin and Lightning, each having its unique use cases and trade-offs.
+Several payment request formats are available, both with bitcoin and Lightning, each having its unique use cases and trade-offs.
 Payment requests can be single-use or reusable.
 This page covers the design considerations around generating, presenting, and sharing payment requests as well as receiving bitcoin.

 ## Requesting entry points